Novembert/products-list/README.md

 The table design is a bit off, comparing to the UI design shared by OnlinePOS.
 This is because there is a little bug in PrimeVue's DataTable component, which makes it impossible to drag and drop table rows using touch screens.
 Therefore, I decided to change the mobile design a bit, making it possible to re-order list elements on mobile devides.

+Unfortunately, I spotted this issue a bit too late.
+Therefore, I didn't manage to cover the re-ordering functionality with unit tests.
+Anyway, the overall tests coverage of this project is just enough to show that I am capable of writing tests.

 ## Local Development

 ### Prerequsities